Budget: What has already been announced?

-More than £30 billion of investment has already been revealed by the Treasury ahead of Wednesday’s Budget
+The number of pre-Budget briefings may have irked the Commons Speaker but that has not stopped the teasers from leaving Treasury press office inboxes.

-Chancellor Rishi Sunak said on Sunday that “(over) the last year, I’ve been focused on delivering our plan for jobs, protecting people’s livelihoods, their incomes, their jobs”.
+On Monday, Speaker Sir Lindsay Hoyle suggested ministers should resign for briefing out details of the Budget in advance, with more than £30 billion of investment already revealed ahead of Wednesday’s fiscal statement.

-But he said he would now be “looking to the future and building a stronger economy for the British people”.
+But previews of what Chancellor Rishi Sunak will reveal this week have continued to arrive, despite Sir Lindsay’s remarks.

 These are the announcements that have already been confirmed: